 Conventional chocolate is made from the roasted powder from the cacao seeds.
 The harmful effects of cacao are strongest in the raw form.

-Many people after eating raw cacao products experience pain in the stomach and liver areas, as well as jitteriness, and like Kevin Gianni have reported heightened liver enzymes on blood tests, after consumption for a period of time, a sign of liver stress or damage.
-The greater quantity of cacao consumed, the greater the negative effect, but it has been shown that, in sensitive people, even consuming a very small amount, will have deleterious effects.
+Many people, after eating raw cacao products, experience pain in the stomach and liver areas, as well as jitteriness.
+Further, like Kevin Gianni, some have reported heightened liver enzymes on blood tests, after consumption for a period of time; a sign of liver stress or damage.
+In other words, the greater quantity of cacao consumed, the greater the negative effect.
+But it has been shown that, in sensitive people, even consuming a very small amount will have deleterious effects.

 Carob – the ancient health giver

 Carob has been used as a wholesome, nutritious foods source since ancient times.
-Carob is also called St. John’s bread, as John the Baptist was said to have used carob for sustenance.
+It is also called St. John’s bread, as John the Baptist was said to have used carob for sustenance.

-In a study published in the ‘Journal of Agricultural and Food Chemistry’ in January 2002, the polyphonols extractedfrom carob pods exhibited a strong free radical scavenging inhibition against the discolouration of beta-carotene.
-This shows that consumption of carob pods can offer beneficial antioxidant activity and is suggested for substantial use for functional food and as food ingredient for animals and human use.
+In a study published in the ‘Journal of Agricultural and Food Chemistry’ in January 2002, the polyphonols extracted from carob pods exhibited a strong free radical scavenging inhibition against the discolouration of beta-carotene.
+Therefore, this shows that consumption of carob pods can offer beneficial antioxidant activity.
+Furthermore, carob is suggested for substantial use for functional food, and as food ingredient for animal and human use.

 Carob fibres promote healthy cholesterol level

-The carob confectioneries so popular in the 20th Century did have a problem as they were made with hydrogenated palm oil.
-There was a US company that developed a manufacturing technique using fractionated palm kernel oil in their carob bars, which solved the problem of using harmful hydrogenated oil to achieve solidity.
+The carob confectioneries so popular in the 20th Century did have a problem.
+They were made with hydrogenated palm oil.
+There was a US company, however, that developed a manufacturing technique using fractionated palm kernel oil in their carob bars, which solved the problem of using harmful hydrogenated oil to achieve solidity.